kowsik/blitz-java/README.md

 ## Dependencies

-If you are not using maven, you must download the dependencies jar archives and add them to your classpah.
+If you are not using maven, you must download the dependencies jar archives and add them to your classpath.

 ### Runtime